simonEllershaw/Unsupervised_medical_BERT/README.md

 ## Problem Statement

 High recall lexicon has been run on medical case notes.
-Need a deep learning model over the top to distingush between false and true positives NER hits.
+Need a deep learning model over the top to distinguish between false and true positives NER hits.
 Gold labels do exist though.

 ## Approach